espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Glue Bullet.md

 **Activate** 1 Interact

 These cartridges are filled with sticky clear glue.
 When a glue bullet hits, a syrupy webbing coats the target and sticks to the ground or a nearby surface, hindering their movement.
 The target takes a -10-foot circumstance penalty to its Speeds for 2d4 rounds, or until it Escapes against a DC of 18.
-On a critical hit, the target is also [[Immobilized]] until it Escapes.
+On a critical hit, the target is also [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Immobilized]] until it Escapes.